 Introduction

-To meet new requirements for FIXML this technical standard proposal calls for FIXML, the XML encoding of FIX, to be extended to include all encoded data fields as elements with content of type base64binary.
-This proposal is further extended with the recommendation that all encoded data fields also be able to include a MIME type as specified in the IETF RFC2046.
+To meet new requirements for FIXML this technical standard proposal calls for FIXML, the XML encoding of FIX, to be extended to include all encoded data fields with content of type base64binary.
+This proposal includes the FIXML Inline Component Reference proposal implemented to support EP105.

 Authors